robusta-dev/robusta/docs/configuration/sinks/mattermost.rst

             token: <YOUR BOT TOKEN> (the token we copied the first after bot creation)
             token_id: <YOUR BOT TOKEN ID> (the token id visible in bot panel)
             channel: <YOUR CHANNEL NAME> (the channel name you want to send messages to - either display name or channel name divided by hyphen (e.g. channel-name))
+            team_id: <YOUR TEAM ID> (OPTIONAL - this is only needed if your mattermost bot is not an admin)

 Save the file and run